esyede/rakit/packages/docs/data/strings.md

 ### Str::ulid()

-This method generates a 26 character ULID.
+Generates a 26 character ULID.
 Unlike a UUID, a ULID starts with a timestamp so it is naturally sortable by creation time.
 Pass `true` to get it in
 lowercase: